JRC1995/Abstractive-Summarization/README.md

 word from summary.
 The last word marks the end of the summary.
 It's 'eos'.

-I trained it before without dynamically feeding the output_len.
-Ideally the network should determine the output_len by itself.

-Which is why I defined (in past) a MAX_LEN, and transformed target outputs in the form "word1 word2 word3....eos <PAD> <PAD>....until max_length" I created the model output in the same way.

-The model would ideally learn in which context and where to put eos.
-And then the only the portion before eos can be shown to the user.

-After training, the model can even be modified to run until, the previous output y denotes an eos.

-That way, we can have variable length output, with the length decided by the model itself, not the user.

-But all the padding and eos, makes the model to come in contact with pads and eos in most of the target output.
-The model learns to consider eos and pad to be important.
-Trying to fit to the data, the early model starts to spam eos and pad in its predicted output.

-That necessarily isn't a problem.
-The model may learn to fare better later on, but I planned only to check a couple of early iterations, and looking at predictions consisting of only eos and pads isn't too interesting.
-I wanted to check what kind of words (other than eos and pads) the model learns to produce in the early iterations.

-Which is why I am doing what I am doing.
-Ideally, my past implemention waould be better.

 As I said before, I will run it for only a few early iterations.
 So, it's not likely to see any great predicted summaries here.
 As can be seen, the summaries seem more influenced by previous